mulasik/wta/README.md

-# A tool for Writing Timecourse Analysis (WTA)
+# A tool for Linguistic Modeling of Written Text Production

 An open-source application implemented in Python for parsing raw keystroke logging data, processing it, and generating text and sentence histories based on the collected information.
-The input file processed by WTA is an idfx file in XML format.
+The input file processed by the tool is an idfx file in XML format.

 ## Processing Pipeline